Bordeaux classifications: Which category does each château belong to?

 Saint-Émilion Grand Cru classification

-This classification managed by the National Institute of Designations of Origin (Institut national des appellations d’origines (INAO)) has existed since 1955 following a request of the syndicate defending the Saint-Emilion grand cru appellation.
+Moving over to the Right Bank, this classification managed by the National Institute of Designations of Origin (Institut national des appellations d’origines (INAO)) has existed since 1955 following a request of the syndicate defending the Saint-Emilion grand cru appellation.
 Revised every 10 years, it’s the only one of Bordeaux’s classifications that perpetually evolves.

 Since its creation, seven versions have been published with the latest one being released in 2022.
-It also marked the introduction of a new procedure which was not to everyone’s taste as Château Ausone and Château Cheval Blanc, followed by Château Angélus and Château La Gaffelière (classé B) decided not to put their wine up contention and leave the classification.
+It also marked the introduction of a new procedure which was not to everyone’s taste as Château Ausone and Château Cheval Blanc, followed by Château Angélus and Château La Gaffelière (classé B) decided not to put their wine up for contention and leave the classification.

 The 2022 list contained 85 grand crus classé, of which two are premier grand crus classé A and 12 are premier grand crus classé B.